There are as many as three components to a Legalmaster installation.

 You must perform the third step once at each work-station (i.e., each computer) from which you intend to access Legalmaster.

 Legalmaster uses file management software manufactured by a company called Pervasive.
-The software was called Btrieve until a few decades ago; now eponymous with its maker, it is called Pervasive.
-Legalmaster is compatible with any release of Btrieve since version 6.15.
+The software was called Btrieve until a few decades ago; in the late 1990's its name was changed to Pervasive; purchased by a company called Actian, the software was renamed to Actian Pervasive; beginning with version 14, it became Actian Zen.
+Legalmaster is compatible with any release of Btrieve/Pervasive/Actian Zen since version 6.15.
 Please read our Pervasive/Btrieve versions page if you want to learn more about your Pervasive options.

 The gist of the matter is that you must ensure that you are running with a proper version of Pervasive before you install Legalmaster.

 Before you install Pervasive, you must make sure that you are not already running a version of Pervasive for some other software application.
 If you are not sure, you can call CSP and we may be able to help you.

 Legalmaster uses two folders.
 One stores our programs; the other, your data.
 If you plan to run Legalmaster on a network, both of these folders must be stored on your server.
 While you may name these folders pretty much anything you wish, here are our defaults.

 a drive letter where you're going to store your Legalmaster